ahopki14/tcrSeqR/README.md

 # immunoSeqR

-This README is a little out of date, check out example.R for a more current look.
-This will be fixed soon.
+This readme covers TCR analysis with the `immunoSeqR` package at a high level.
+The `example.R` script contains a more complete example.

 ## Description